markmead/alpinejs-notifications/README.md

 </button>
 ```

+This is now looking for a file called `notification.html` which might look
-And then in `notification.html` you could have something like this.
+something like this.

 ```html
 <div role="alert" class="text-white bg-red-500 p-4"> {notificationText} </div>
 ```

-This will work exactly the same as if you were to use `templateId`, it just
-offers a different approach.
+It works the exact same as `templateId` but it means you don't have `<template>`
+tags in your HTML for your notification templates.

 ## Stats